FAHansel/Stats_Fp_GC/README.md

 E.g., after running the normality script, file name “N_NN”, two new sheets were built: 3_LM and 7_NN

-In the LM types of response the scripts “LM” or “LM_EFFECTS” were used, and according to the results the following sheets are filed with the variables: 4_LM_INT, 5_LM_F1 and 6_LM_F2
+In the LM types of response the scripts “LM” or “LM_EFFECTS” were used, and according to the results the following sheets are filled with the variables: 4_LM_INT, 5_LM_F1 and 6_LM_F2

-In the sheet 7_NN the script “GLM” were used, and looking at the results using the command “plot(glm object)” the sheets 8_GLM, 9_GLM_INT, 10_GLM_F1, and 11_GLM_F2 and 12_NP were built.
+In the sheet 7_NN the script “GLM” were used, and looking at the results using the command “plot(glm object)” the sheets 8_GLM, 9_GLM_INT, 10_GLM_F1, and 11_GLM_F2 and 12_NP were filled with the variables.

-In the sheet 12_NP using the script “NP” the following sheets were built:
+In the sheet 12_NP using the script “NP” the following sheets were filled with the variables:
 13_NP_F1_F2, 14_NP_F1 and 15_NP_F2.

 The post hoc test scripts run in their specific sheet.